Belonging and Inclusion Station

 About the Belonging and Inclusion Advocate

-- The Belonging and Inclusion Advocate (formerly known as Equity Officer) serves as the primary contact for anyone at a tournament with a harassment/discrimination concern or in need of interpersonal support.
+The Belonging and Inclusion Advocate (BIA) is the primary point of contact for anyone at a tournament in need of support or with concerns about harassment, discrimination, or inappropriate conduct.

-- Excellent interpersonal communication skills (e.g., listening, empathy, etc.)
+- Strong interpersonal skills (e.g., active listening, empathy)

-- Trained on harassment and discrimination, especially in the context of adolescent school environments
+- Training in harassment and discrimination, particularly in school settings

-- Understanding and experience with the Americans with Disabilities Act (ADA)
+- Knowledge of the Americans with Disabilities Act (ADA)

 Did You Know?